The Conscious Leader

 3 Steps I Took to Stop Losing My Best People

 At Yahoo, my top engineers quit long before they handed in their resignations.
-I didn’t realize they had already left—until it was too late.
+I didn’t lose them when they quit.
+I lost them long before.

 Ravi stood in my doorway, his expression unreadable.